molgenis/molgenis-service-armadillo/doc/adr/0002-implement-authentication-using-openid.md

 ## Consequences

 - Use an ID-provider to authenticate in the DataSHIELD service.
 - We intend to use the role mechanism in the ID-provider to authorise.
-The roles that we can think of now are:
+The roles that we can think of at this moment are:
   - Local data manager
   - Researcher
   - Administrator